yuki/pandoc-templates/README.md

 - **1.md**: Contains examples of custom images with captions, boxes, ...
 - **2.md**: More text
 - **metadata.yaml**: netadata file to add author, date, title...
-- **book.md**: file which contains in each line previous filenames.
-The idea is to use this file as a dependency file, to create the generated HTML o PDF.
+- **book.yaml**: file which contains the default configuration used to create the generated HTML or PDF.

 To create the HTML file:

 ```
-pandoc -o "example.html" --toc -N  --template=template/yuki.html --resource-path=.  $(cat book.md)
+pandoc -o "example.html" -d book.yaml
 ```

 To create the PDF file:
 ```
-pandoc -o "example.pdf" --pdf-engine=lualatex --pdf-engine-opt=-shell-escape --toc -N --top-level-division=chapter  --template=template/yuki.tex --resource-path=. --lua-filter=template/filter.lua $(cat book.md)
+pandoc -o "example.pdf" -d book.yaml --template=template/yuki.tex
 ```

 ## Example

-The result of using this template can be seen in [this page](example.html).
+The result of using this template can be seen in [this page](example.html) and in the [example.pdf](example.pdf).

 ## TO DO list
 Right now this is a proof of concept.
 The idea is to use this template with [my books](https://github.com/yuki/my-books) in order to create a web page whith the LaTeX and HTML results.